AHCQ-SAM: Toward Accurate and Hardware-Compatible Post-Training Segment Anything Model Quantization: Introduction

 To tackle this challenge, model quantization has been widely adopted to replace floating-point weights and activations with low-bit representations, reducing storage overhead and enabling efficient integer-based computations, making it well-suited for edge devices with constrained resources~\cite{Quant_Whitepaper}.
 One prominent approach is Quantization-Aware Training (QAT), which incorporates quantization effects during training, allowing the model to adapt to quantized weights and activations~\cite{LSQ,Q-vit,Power-of-Two_Quant,Differentiable_Soft_Quant,Oscillation-free_Quant}.
-However, applying QAT to SAM is impractical due to the computational expense of SAM training, which relies on a co-developed data engine and consequently utilizes the SA-1B dataset comprising 1.1B masks and 11M images~\cite{Segment_Anything}.
+However, applying QAT to SAM is impractical due to the computational expense of training.
+For instance, the training of SAM relies on a co-developed data engine and consequently utilizes the SA-1B dataset comprising 1.1B masks and 11M images~\cite{Segment_Anything}.
 As a more practical alternative, Post-Training Quantization (PTQ) has gained increasing attention.
-PTQ requires only a small calibration dataset, significantly reducing data and computational demands while maintaining competitive accuracy~\cite{Similarity_Aware_Quant,Fq-vit,Noisyquant,Quant_loss_landscape,Trio-ViT,ERQ,ERQ_PAMI,InS-ViT,APQ-ViT}.
+PTQ requires only a small calibration dataset, significantly reducing data and computational demands while maintaining competitive accuracy~\cite{Similarity_Aware_Quant,Fq-vit,Noisyquant,Quant_loss_landscape,Trio-ViT,ERQ,ERQ_PAMI,zhong2023s,APQ-ViT}.

-PTQ4SAM~\cite{PTQ4SAM} has recently demonstrated the feasibility of applying PTQ to SAM~\cite{PQ-SAM,Tinysam}, utilizing equivalent sign transformations and adaptive resolution quantization to accommodate its unique activation distributions.
-Despite these advancements, our study reveals that existing PTQ methods suffer from quantization collapse at 4-bit and severe accuracy degradation at 5-bit, limiting their practical utility for ultra-low-bit deployment.
-As presented in Table~\ref{Table_Exp_Result}, PTQ4SAM achieves only 3.8\% mAP at 4-bit and 18.4\% mAP at 5-bit quantization on the YOLOX detector with the SAM-B model, compared to 37.2\% and 40.4\% mAP in floating-point, respectively.
-Such substantial accuracy loss significantly hampers the feasibility of deploying SAM on edge devices, motivating the need for more effective ultra-low-bit quantization techniques.
+Recent works have demonstrated the feasibility of applying PTQ to SAM~\cite{DBLP:conf/ijcai/RenLW0Y25,zhang2025saq,PTQ4SAM,PQ-SAM,Ranjan_2025_CVPR,Tinysam}.
+For example, PTQ4SAM~\cite{PTQ4SAM} utilizes equivalent sign transformations and adaptive resolution quantization to accommodate SAM’s unique activation distributions.
+PQ-SAM~\cite{PQ-SAM} incorporates a grouped activation distribution transformation that hierarchically clusters and adjusts activation channels.
+Despite these advancements, our study reveals that existing PTQ methods suffer from intolerable performance degradation, limiting their practical utility for ultra-low-bit deployment and motivating the need for more effective quantization techniques.